Gustav Klimt Film

-In 1904 Gustav Klimt was asked to produce draft drawings for a frieze of three mosaics for a room in the newly built Palais Stoclet in Brussels, he completed the work in 1911.
-The frieze is of indeterminate content and therefore open to a variety of interpretations, in fact Klimt himself rarely mentioned the piece all, although, he did once describe the single woman in the picture, as simply as a dancer.
-This period also coincides with what is usually regarded as Klimt’s golden phase, simply because a great abundance of gold leaf appears in many of his paintings.
+In 1904 Gustav Klimt was asked to produce draft drawings for a frieze of three mosaics for a room in the newly built Palais Stoclet in Brussels.
+He completed the work in 1911.
+The frieze is of indeterminate content and therefore open to a variety of interpretations.
+In fact Klimt himself rarely mentioned the piece all.
+Although, once he did describe the single woman in the picture, as simply as a dancer.
+This period also coincides with what is usually regarded as Klimt’s golden phase.
+Simply because a great abundance of gold leaf appears in many of his paintings.

 The Golden Phase

 Perhaps, the most spectacular painting Klimt produced during his golden phase, and possibly his most famous, was The Kiss painted when he was 45 years old.
 It is a wonderful balance between the glittering geometric ornamentation and the bed of flowers.
 The emotional force of the two figures is expressed through their compact kneeling pose and powerful embrace.
 Surely, The Kiss represents the ultimate in human fulfilment.

 Klimt was now at the height of his powers and his popularity.
 He regularly contributed work to many international exhibitions.
 In 1911 he contributed 8 paintings to a major art exhibition in Rome and was awarded the first prize for his painting Death and Life.